kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

 For the purpose of the installation, you require to have a set of service accounts and secret files created on Google Cloud Storage (GCS).

-> **NOTE:** For details, see the [prow-secrets-management.md](./prow-secrets-management.md) document that explains step by step how to create all required GSC resources.
+> **NOTE:** For details, see the [prow-secrets-management.md](./prow-secrets-management.md) document that explains step by step how to create all required GCS resources.

 1. Create two buckets on GCS, one for storing Secrets and the second for storing logs.